jshuntley/astro-decap-cloudflare-starter/README.md

    - **Fill in the Application Details:**
      - **Application name:** `Decap CMS OAuth Proxy` (or any name you prefer).
      - **Homepage URL:** `https://your-domain.com` (your main site).
-     - **Authorization callback URL:** `https://decap.your-domain.com/callback` (to be set up after deploying the OAuth proxy).
+     - **Authorization callback URL:** `https://decap.your-domain.com/callback` (the subdomain specifically for the OAuth proxy).

 3. **Save the OAuth App**
    - Click **"Register application"**.
    - **Note the Client ID and Client Secret:**
+     You can save these to `decap-proxy/.env` file for local development.
      You'll need these credentials later when configuring the Cloudflare Worker.

-##### b.
-Configure OAuth Scopes

-- **Ensure the OAuth App Requests the Correct Scopes:**
-  Since your repository is private, you need to request the `repo` scope.
-This allows Decap CMS to access and modify private repositories.

-  - **In the OAuth Authorization URL:**
-    Ensure the `scope` parameter includes `repo`.
-This will be handled in the OAuth proxy configuration.

 #### 4. Configure the decap-proxy worker